npm/rfcs/accepted/0028-npm-license.md

 Alternatives considered:

 - Distinct command within the CLI, outside of audit (`npm license` or `npm compliance`).
-  - Discarded this as it would potentially create further fragmentation where it's potentially unnecessary.
+  - Discarded this as it would potentially create further fragmentation of the npm CLI's user-facing components where it's potentially unnecessary.
+Further, since this feature only _adds_ to `npm audit`, it should not detract from the experience of those already relying on `npm audit` for security functionality until they opt-in to using licensing functionality.
 - Leave it to the ecosystem.
   - This has been the state of the world for about a decade, and there's still been no excessively positive tooling that's come up and solved all the problems that exist in this space while achieving widespread adoption.